Portfolio: Delving into Understanding

 When re-designing the Revenue Cycle Solution for the Huron Consulting Group (formerly known as Stockamp), my Devise Consulting team conducted interviews and observations with all of the various roles involved in this complex aspect of hospitals’ operational workflow.
 We conveyed the insight that properly-designed revenue cycle software could become the “glue” of the back-office activities associated with hospital activities, and this view took hold with executives and informed our subsequent design activities.
 No aspect of the revenue cycle workflow operated in total isolation from another.
 The key patient improvement we enacted through this insight was reducing the number of pre-procedure calls from the hospital to the patient to a single touchpoint that handled both pre-registration and billing items.

 At Qantas Insurance, our Product team conducted all kinds of evaluative research on a regular basis.
 We managed two platforms: the (mobile-responsive) website that sold the insurance policies themselves, and the native app, now known as Qantas Wellbeing, that provided value for insurance policy-holders and prospects.
 We would run focus groups to understand the value of new features with target audiences.
 We would conduct rounds of usability testing with concepts to ensure that we had the language and interactions correct for our different customer segments.
-We also stood up analytics solutions in our digital platforms and studied data on a regular basis — to the point where I created & hired a profession to occupy a Product Analyst role on my team.
+We also stood up analytics solutions in our digital platforms and studied data on a regular basis — to the point where I created the role of and hired for a Product Analyst on my team.

 I have many more examples and stories of how UX research activities created new and deeper understanding of the range of personas in the problem space, the user goals & unmet needs to be served, and the business opportunities around them all.
 However, UX research is almost never an end-in-and-of-itself.
 And in my practice, I move directly onwards to defining solutions that serve and delight target users while delivering great outcomes.